 - 1. For line 1, What is the generator ID for this generator?
 Enter the unique generator identification commonly used by plant management.
 Generator identification should be the same identification as reported on other EIA forms to be uniquely defined within a plant.
+For new wind and solar projects a unique generator ID should be used for each installation phase of the project.
+For new solar projects also select unique generator IDs for fixed tilt arrays having different tilt or azimuth angles.
 This identification code is restricted to five characters and cannot be changed once provided to EIA. - 2.
 For line 2, What is this generator's prime mover?
 Enter one of the prime mover codes in Table 2.
 For combined cycle units, a prime mover code must be entered for each generator.